-Judging by its ingredients alone, Authority Dog Food looks to be an average canned dog food.
+Judging by its ingredients alone, Authority looks like an average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider many of the Authority products make use of the protein-boosting effect of wheat and rice glutens, this looks like the profile of a wet food containing only a below-average amount of meat.
+When you consider the protein-boosting effect of the rice gluten contained in this recipe and the wheat gluten contained in some of the others, this looks like the profile of a canned product containing a below-average amount of meat.

-Authority Dog Food is a meat-based canned product using a below-average amount of beef, poultry or lamb as its main sources of animal protein, thus earning the brand 3 stars.
+Authority canned dog food is a meat-based wet product using a below-average amount of poultry, lamb or beef as its main sources of animal protein, thus earning the brand 3 stars.